timotheeMM/snake-game/README.md

 ## What is this project ?

 This project is a new version of the famous snake game.
-This version is coded with HTML canvas and Javascript.
+This version is coded with HTML canvas and JavaScript.

 ## Play the game

-To play the game go to this website: [https://timotheemm.github.io/snake-game/](https://timotheemm.github.io/snake-game/)
+To play the game, go to this website: [https://timotheemm.github.io/snake-game/](https://timotheemm.github.io/snake-game/)

 > little trick: press the 'a' key to change the color of the apple and the 's' key to change the color of the snake.

 ## You want to contribute ?

-If you want to contribute to this project you are welcome!
+If you want to contribute to this project, you are welcome!
 For this, there are a few steps:

-1. Create a fork of this project in your github account.
+1. Create a fork of this project in your GitHub account.
 2. Clone this fork on your machine with:

     ```sh